List of Famous Geometric Art Pieces and Their Origin Stories

 In contrast to the flatness of Cubism, Léger endowed objects with a sense of physical volume.
 He remarked: “I oppose curves to straight lines, flat surfaces to molded forms.”
 This led to his using tubular forms with concave and convex planes.
 He also used mechanical rhythms shaped from contrasts of pure colors.

 His well-known painting “The Staircase” is derived from his explorations with contrasting forms and colors.
 The tubular structures give volume by using red, blue, and yellow touches, which cover the surface only partially.
-In his extraordinary geometric shapes painting he achieved depth by superimposing planes and forms, and he used a few white brushstrokes to highlight certain areas to enhance the three-dimensionality of the cylindrical forms.
+In his extraordinary geometric shapes painting, he achieved depth by superimposing planes and forms, and he used a few white brushstrokes to highlight certain areas to enhance the three-dimensionality of the cylindrical forms.

 Piet Mondrian (1872 – 1944)

-Piet Mondrain is recognized as one of the pioneers of 20th-century abstract art.
+Piet Mondrian is recognized as one of the pioneers of 20th-century abstract art.
 He changed his artistic direction from figurative painting to a completely abstract style.
 But, in the end, he reached a point where his artistic “vocabulary” only consisted of simple geometric elements.

 His work “Broadway Boogie-Woogie” was completed in 1943 and is considered the pinnacle of his representation of lines, squares, and primary colors.
 It is a great piece of artwork in the abstract geometric style.

-Mondrain himself said about this work: “Art is higher than reality and has no direct relation to reality.
+Mondrian himself said about this work: “Art is higher than reality and has no direct relation to reality.
 To approach the spiritual in art, one will make as little use as possible of reality because reality is opposed to the spiritual.
 We find ourselves in the presence of abstract art.
 Art should be above reality; otherwise, it would have no value for man”.

 Arthur Dorval (Born: 1987)

-Arthur Dorval has from a very early age been fascinated by abstract painting.
+Arthur Dorval has, from a very early age, been fascinated by abstract painting.
 He has studied illustration and design and now concentrates on the geometric art model and his passion for color to reinvent the geometric image.
 He is recognized as a prominent young French geometric artist.

 His “Eclosions” gives a modern vision of geometric art.
 However, it also resonates with a futuristic feeling.
 His “Geometric Bursts” inspires other compositions vibrant with energy in which fundamental forms fit together in new ways.
 From 2010 he has developed a technique to skillfully combine colors and forms, to create construction and balance.